scnwwu/vscode-sas-extension/README.md

 <img src="doc/images/RunResult.PNG"/>

 - Notes
-  - A session will be created the first time you run SAS code, which may take 10-60 seconds based on your server connections.
+  - A session will be created the first time when running SAS code, which may take 10-60 seconds based on the server connections.
   - Currently only HTML output is supported.
 By default it will wrap `ods html5` to the code submitted.
-You can disable it by unchecking `Get ODS HTML5 output` in the settings.
+Can disable it by unchecking `Get ODS HTML5 output` in the settings.
   - The code in the "current" editor will be submitted.
 Please make sure to focus on the code tab before clicking the `Run` button.
-  - You can run `Close current session` command to reset connections if anything goes wrong.
+  - User can run `Close current session` command to reset the connections if anything goes wrong.